Azure/simdem/demo_scripts/containerAppsPython/README.md

 If you want to keep the resources created, push `b` and CTRL + C.

 # Step 7 - Delete Resource Group
+The Container App and Container App Environment will be deleted with command below.
 ```
 az group delete --name $RESOURCE_GROUP --yes
 ```